MissMeriel/ROSbot_data_collection/rosbot_installation.md

 ![](figures/session-and-startup-add.png)
 4. Write a name and description.
 In the "Command" field, type `/bin/bash -c "sleep 10 & /home/husarion/start_rosbot.sh"`.
 ![](figures/session-and-startup-add-complete.png)

+## First time connecting your controller to the ROSbot

+You should have your Xbox controller's MAC address before you begin.
+The easiest way to find it out is to connect it to a bluetooth-enabled laptop and inspect the device using your bluetooth settings.

+1. You should also have `bluetoothctl` already installed on your ROSbot.
+Find out by XXXX.
+If not, run `sudo apt install bluetoothctl`.
+2. Run `sudo service bluetooth restart`.
+This will take you into the bluetoothctl prompt.
+3. Within the bluetoothctl prompt, run `remove all`
+4. Within the bluetoothctl prompt, run `bluetoothctl scan on`
+4. Within the bluetoothctl prompt, run `connect <your-controller-MAC>`
+5. You should see output similar to ``.
+If not, or if it is connecting and disconnecting, refer to Troubleshooting.

 ## Troubleshooting